 Career readjustment insurance for blue collar workers

-The career readjustment insurance should make the transition easier for both the blue collar worker and the employer.
+The career readjustment insurance should make the transition easier for both the blue collar worker and the employer in the event of a work shortage.
 The insurance includes career readjustment support and financial compensation.